definitelyprobably/libarithmos/README.md

   // output to linux console, set locale and use std::wcstombs. std::setlocale(LC_ALL, "en_US.utf8");

-  // use wide characters to represent gurmukhi numerals; use wchar_t
+  // use wide characters to represent Gurmukhi numerals; library has
-  // equivalents
-  using Arithmos::WFormat;
+  // corresponding wchar_t classes and objects (see man page): using Arithmos::WFormat;
   using Arithmos::WData;
   using Arithmos::wdecimal;

   WFormat ternary{
-    L"g_",  // marker that identifies the number
-    { L'੦', L'੧', L'੨' }, // digits
+    L"g_",  // marker that identifies the number (like "0x" for hexadecimal numbers) { L'੦', L'੧', L'੨' }, // digits
     L"e", // exponent marker
     { L'੦', L'੧', L'੨', L'੩', L'੪', L'੫', L'੬', L'੭', L'੮', L'੯' } // digits in the exponent